StephaneMichoulier/Pamdeas/README.md

 *Author:* Stéphane Michoulier
 *Email:* <stephane.michoulier@gmail.com>

-*Eden:* version 1.3
+*Pamdeas:* version 1.4

 #### **DESCRIPTION**:

-Eden is a 1D code primarily wrote to study the evolution of grains porosity within protoplanetary disc considering different physical process such as growth, fragmentation, drift, pressure bump, snowline (Vericel & Gonzalez 2020) etc.
+Pamdeas is a 1D code primarily wrote to study the evolution of grains porosity within protoplanetary disc considering different physical process such as growth, fragmentation, drift, pressure bump, snowline (Vericel & Gonzalez 2020), rotational disruption (Tatsuuma et al. 2021) etc.
 This code allow you to follow the evolution of a given number of particles from a set of initials conditions chosen by the user in a stationary non self-gravitating gas disc and was mainly developed to understand the behaviour of porous grains, but also to test algorithms for future implementation in 3D Hydrodynamics code.

 FEW WORDS ON INPUT FILE OPTION (Respect the blank space, or expect unforeseen consequences).